barturba/ticket-tracker/README.md

 # TicketTracker Readme

-**TicketTracker** is a IT ticketing system designed to simplify the management of incidents, change requests, and configuration items.
+**TicketTracker** is a IT ticketing system designed to simplify the management of incidents.
 It provides basic user support and essential features for IT service management.

 ## Features

 - **Incident Management:** Log, track, and resolve incidents with ease.
-Assign priorities, set due dates, and collaborate with team members to ensure timely resolution.
-- **Change Request Management:** Initiate, review, approve, and implement change requests following established processes.
-Minimize risks and maintain system stability.
 - **Configuration Item Management:** Maintain an inventory of configuration items (CIs).
-Track relationships between CIs, monitor changes, and support IT asset management.
-- **Basic User Support:** Provide users with a self-service portal to submit tickets, track progress, and view knowledge base articles for common issues.

 ## Dependencies